elastic/rally/docs/adding_tracks.rst

 When you invoke Rally with ``--test-mode``, it switches to a mode that allows you to check your track very quickly for syntax errors.
 To achieve that, it will postprocess its internal track representation after loading it:

 * Iteration-based tasks will run at most one warmup iteration and one measurement iteration.
-* Time-period-based task will run for at most 10 seconds without any warmup.
+* Time-period-based tasks will run for at most 10 seconds without any warmup.

 Rally will postprocess all data file names of a track.
-So instead of ``documents.json.bz2``, Rally will attempt to find ``documents-1k.json.bz2`` and will assume it contains 1.000 documents.
+So instead of ``documents.json``, Rally will attempt to find ``documents-1k.json`` and will assume it contains 1.000 documents.
 However, you need to prepare these data files otherwise this test mode is not supported.

 The preparation is very easy.
 Just pick 1.000 documents for every data file in your track.
 We choose the first 1.000 here but it does not matter usually which part you choose: ``head -n 1000 documents.json > documents-1k.json``.